 Depreciation is a concept that is often not fully understood by many business owners.
-Let’s start with an understanding of assets, because this is essential to understanding depreciation.
+Let’s start with an understanding of assets because this is essential to understanding depreciation.

 An asset is a resource that is expected to produce future economic benefits for a business.
 It is something that assists a business directly or indirectly in generating revenue.
 This could be machinery used for manufacturing goods sold to customers, a motor vehicle for a sales representative or a printer used by the administration department.

 The Australian Taxation Office changes the asset cost threshold regularly, so the treatment of the purchase of exactly the same asset may be different from one year to the next.
-A recent example is the announcement in the 2015 budget of an immediate write-off of assets under $20,000.
+A recent example is an announcement in the 2015 budget of an immediate write-off of assets under $20,000.

-Items of a higher value, (depending on the current threshold), cannot be claimed as an immediate tax deduction in full in the year of purchase, but rather a portion of the cost can be claimed as a tax deduction over a period of a certain number of years.
+The definition of depreciation is an item of a higher value (depending on the current threshold) that cannot be claimed as an immediate tax deduction in full in the year of purchase, but rather a portion of the cost can be claimed as a tax deduction over a period of a certain number of years.

 |Year||Asset value at beginning of year||Depreciation||Asset value at end of year|

 This typically happens after the end of the financial year when the tax return and annual financial statements are prepared.
 Depreciation is simultaneously a negative asset, (therefore reducing the value of the asset on your Balance Sheet), and an expense.
 It is the expense that becomes your tax deduction by reducing your profit and thus your tax.